Troubleshooter: Are you leaving money on the table after a car accident?

 There is a three-year statute of limitations on diminished-value claims, and remember you can only file if you are found not at fault for the accident.

-Typically the insurance company will come to you about filing a claim; this is something you need to pursue on your own or through the help of an attorney.
+Typically, the insurance company will not come to you about filing a claim; this is something you need to pursue on your own or through the help of an attorney.

 Related Topics: